zoeskan/MCB185/course/unit7_dictionaries.md

 ## Basics ##

-A dictionary is like a list, but with string instead of numeric indicies.
+A dictionary is like a list, but with string instead of numeric indices.

 + `list[0]` - 0 is a numeric index
 + `dict['hey']` - 'hey' is a string index